Pfern/OSODOS/docs/WORKFLOWS/README.md

   series of program operations automatically.
 On many operating systems, shell programming is flexible enough to accommodate simple conditionals ("do this if that is true") and loops ("do this for all files"), which could easily be all you need if all the complex logic is encapsulated with the software tools you are using.
-A very good for shell scripting on OSX and UNIX-like operating systems is [here](http://tldp.org/LDP/abs/html/).
+A very good guide for shell scripting on OSX and UNIX-like operating systems is [here](http://tldp.org/LDP/abs/html/).
 - **make tools** - one step up in terms of syntax is to use tools like [make](https://en.wikipedia.org/wiki/Make_(software)).
   Originally developed for